 According to Pew Research on end-of-life treatment, the growth in the number of people who say that they have a health directive went up 17 points between 1990 and 2005 - from 12% in 1990 to 29% now.
 Likely, today the number is much higher.
 However there are still far too many people without a healthcare directive.

 ...
 Hospice has found that many people wish at the end of life that they had allowed themselves to be happier.
 Happy doesn’t necessarily mean we are happy with every circumstance.
 It simply means accepting where we are in life and making the best of it.

-Our culture is steeped in language makes accepting the terminal diagnosis of ourselves or a loved one more difficult to accept than it needs to be.
+Our culture is steeped in language that makes accepting the terminal diagnosis of ourselves or a loved one more difficult to accept than it needs to be.
 Doctors say, “I’m sorry, there’s nothing more we can do.
-You might as well go on hospice care.”
-Patients say that they want “aggressive treatment,” until there is nothing else that can be done, then they will go on hospice care.
-The focus of these conversations is that medicine will do everything possible and then when you give up you will go on hospice care.
-Hospice is not about giving up.
-It’s about allowing people who are dying a chance to live their final weeks or months with dignity and quality of life.
+You might want to look into hospice care.”
+Patients tell their doctors that they want “aggressive treatment,” until there is nothing else that can be done, then they will go on hospice care.
+The crux of these conversations is that medicine will do everything possible and then when you give up you will go on hospice care.

 Many people are genetically predisposed to developing certain diseases, among them diabetes, cancer, heart disease and Alzheimer’s.
 It’s natural to worry if you’ve watched family members endure the illnesses.
 However, the cortisol released in your body by chronic stress, which can be caused by worry, could increase your susceptibility.
 The fix?